0xae/asyncps/README.md

     publish mongo hello freaks

-Start a new telnet session on another terminal
+Start a new telnet session on another terminal:

     $ telnet 127.0.0.1 8080
     Trying 127.0.0.1...
     Connected to 127.0.0.1.